FREQUENTLY ASKED QUESTIONS

 would you like to show (some of) your games at my museum/exhibition room/shop?

 If you are serious about it, I would love to.
+Let's talk.

-(shops, restaurants and discos may not be a good place to show the games, though).
+(Shops, restaurants and discos may not be a good place to show the games, though).

 do you sell games?

-No, I do not sell games.
+No, I do NOT sell games.

 I do not sell figurines either.

-The only exception is Maillot Arc-En-Ciel.
+The only exception was Maillot Arc-En-Ciel.

 do you buy games?